 Our teachers plan with industry professionals to ensure that STEAM is infused into each of our courses.
 Additionally, courses in each grade-level are intertwined with each other through cross-curricular STEAM projects.

 We strive to provide the most inclusive environment possible for each of our students.
 We are exploring co-teaching models in which Special Education teachers and General Education teachers can benefit all children.
-At this point the special education programs for Libby Middle School are currently undefined.
-Once these programs are defined/assigned the issue of how the students spend their learning hours will need to be addressed in the following ways:
+How our students spend their learning hours are addressed in the following ways:

 - We are committed to educating students in the least restrictive classroom environment.